JayEs23/JayEs23/README.md

 ## Contact Information

-You can reach me at [your email address] or connect with me on [LinkedIn](link) to discuss potential collaboration or job opportunities.
+You can reach me at j.samuel2580@gmail.com or connect with me on <a href="https://www.linkedin.com/in/samuel-john964/">Linkedin</a> to discuss potential collaboration or job opportunities.